 Like the Sony set, Apple’s unusual AirPods are a little different to the other entries in this roundup.
 Five hours of battery life is disappointing at this price, and the ability to control your music with Siri, rather than an in-line remote, definitely splits opinion.
 Their design is another major talking point, but they’re also quick to pair and slick to use.
 They’re also more secure than they look, but nowhere near as dependable as the other models included in this round-up, especially for workouts, as they don’t come with wings.

 9. Bose QuietControl 30 Wireless: £259.95, Amazon

-You expect a lot from a pair of earphones that cost £230, and Bose’s QuietControl 30 set delivers, with up to 10 hours of battery between charges, volume-optimised EQ and noise cancellation you can adjust depending on the situation you're in.
+You expect a lot from a pair of earphones that cost the guts of £260, and Bose’s QuietControl 30 deliver, with up to 10 hours of battery between charges, volume-optimised EQ and noise cancellation you can adjust depending on the situation you’re in.
 It comes in particularly handy if you need to listen out for a train announcement, for instance.
 They’re a high-end pair for the most discerning of music fans.
 The collar is unfortunately not as practical as it perhaps should be, feeling bulky and bouncing and twisting its way around your neck as you work out.

 10. Sennheiser Momentum In-Ear Wireless Headphones: £169.99, Amazon